Legal support staff: Responsibilities and how the role is changing

 Legal assistants now work in tandem with information technology personnel to assist in managing the discovery process, and must be familiar with not only document management software, but also state and federal electronic discovery (e-discovery) rules, and are often asked to work in conjunction with litigation support vendors as well.

-What are the key areas where tech is used by legal support staff?
+What are the key areas where legal support staff uses tech?

 As we’ve noted, technology has been significantly impacting the role of legal support staff in various ways.